algolia/docsearch/docs/src/recommended-configuration.md

 Your HTML can add some specific static classes with no styling.
 These classes will not impact your content and will help us to create a great discovery experience.
-Impatient to know how?, read the following element.
+Impatient to know how?, follow these points:

 - Add a static `docSearch-content` class to the biggest and smaller element gathering your documentation.
 This element is the main container of your